 Many players will refer to themselves as being a "Class A," "Class C," or "Expert" chess player.
 These titles are based entirely on ratings, and are, for the most part, very informal.
 Most players refer to the title that their current rating belongs in, although some—particularly those that once reached the expert level—will refer to themselves by their peak class.
 These class titles are usually considered to correspond to the following rating ranges:

 - Class E: 1000-1199

 The USCF now also offers "norm-based" classes, which are granted based on tournament performances as a sort of lifetime achievement recognition.
-We'll come back to this sort of system when we talk about the higher FIDE titles that can be awarded.

 National Master Titles